What Happens When Two Players Have the Same Hand? Kicker Rules Explained

 Scenario 3: Both Players Have Two Pair

-Compare the higher pair first, then the lower pair, then the kicker.
+Compare the higher pair first, then the lower pair, then the single kicker.

 • Player A: A-A-8-8-K